are you in?

 I had some validation through market research as well as a unique angle for my training program.
 So I hoped it would sell.

 You may be in the same place, thinking about starting an online business.
-Maybe you've even already started creating your online course.
-In my opinion, digital training is a great business model.
-You create something once and then you're able to sell it to hundreds, even thousands of people, or many more.
+Maybe you’ve even already started create an online course.
+In my opinion, creating online courses is a great business model.
+You create online courses one time and then you’re able to sell them to hundreds, even thousands of people, or many more.

-Since my start, I've created several digital training products.
-I've recognized that there are a few moving parts to coming up with a profitable topic.
+Since my start, I’ve created more than one online course business.
+I’ve recognized that there are a few moving parts to coming up with a profitable course idea.

 I want to cover my idea process in this guide.
-That way you have the absolute best chance of pursuing a profitable online course idea.
+That way if you want to develop your own online course, you have the absolute best chance of pursuing a profitable course idea.

 I’ve broken the process down into three main steps; idea generation, validation, and refinement.
 You’ve got to do all three steps before you settle on an idea to have the best chance of success.